-Annual New Cadet Orientation - Each year our unit has an orientation in Aug for all incoming cadets.
-The Orientation dates for the coming school year (2023-2024) will be posted by June 2023.
+Annual New Cadet Orientation - Each year our unit has an orientation in August for all incoming cadets.
+The new cadet orientation dates for the coming school year (AY25) will be posted here by mid-June 2024.
 All orientation activities are held at Highland High.
 All new cadets must show up between 0900 - 0915 on the applicable days and will be dismissed by 1430 (2:30 PM) each day.
 On the first day, all cadets must enter via the main entrance to the school, and if possible we would like all parents to stay for a short 15 minute meeting that will start at 0915.
 On subsequent days, cadets will enter via door C4 at the back of the school near the tennis courts.
 Cadets must dress comfortably because they will be marching and working out.
-To get credit (receive a certificate) for attendance, a cadet must attend at least 3 of the 4 days.
+To get credit (receive a certificate) for attendance, a cadet must attend at least 3 of the 5 days.

-Once the dates are posted and letters mailed out we request you email the following information If your child will attend the orientation.
-Send your confirmation email to email@example.com and firstname.lastname@example.org no later than 22 Jul 2023:
+Once the dates are posted and letters mailed out, we request you email the following information If your child will attend the orientation.
+Send your confirmation email to firstname.lastname@example.org and email@example.com no later than 31 July of 2024:

 - Cadet’s full name (First and Last)